CPG Legal – Attorneys at law.

 There are two main types of civil responsibility in Costa Rican civil law:

 Contractual responsibility stems from a contract.
-Breaches of contracts, and annulment causes, generate this type of responsibility.
-The civil claim will affect the contract itself and generate compensatory damages to the petitioner.
+Breaches of contracts and annulment causes generate this type of responsibility.
+The action will affect the contract itself and generate compensatory damages to the petitioner as well as attorney costs and fees.

-Extra contractual responsibility is born through violating the principle of “do no harm to others,” or “neminen laedere” in Latin.
+Extra contractual responsibility is born through violating the legal principle of “do no harm to others,” or “neminen laedere” in Latin.
 Torts are also known as civil wrongs.
-You become personally liable if you cause harm to other people´s rights.
 In Costa Rica, torts are governed by the Civil Code, article 1045.
 This is the realm of extra-contractual responsibility.

 What can you do in case of a breach of contract?
 The law establishes specific routes you can take.
 In Costa Rica, a breach of contract occurs when one party fails to fulfill the obligations outlined in the agreement.
 Such violations may include failure to deliver goods or services.
 They can also stem from a failure to pay for goods or services or even an omission obligation.
 Breach of contract is defined as one´s failure to fulfill the terms and conditions of the agreement.
 When a breach of contract occurs, the non-breaching party has legal remedies available.
 These remedies are civil claims that can be requested in the lawsuit and are: